 Dec.
 31, 2020 EPA publishes a final rule retaining the current NAAQS for ozone, finding “that the current primary standard is requisite to protect public health, including the health of at-risk populations, with an adequate margin of safety, and should be retained, without revision.”
 The rule is effective immediately.

 Jan.
 13, 2021 A coalition of 17 states and New York City files a lawsuit against EPA for refusing to update the PM NAAQS.
 The coalition alleges that EPA conducted a flawed review of the current NAAQS and disregarded the scientific consensus on the need for stronger standards.
-California v.
+California et al. v.
 EPA, No. 21-01014 (D.C.
 Cir.).

 Jan.
 19, 2021 A group of 11 public health and environmental organizations challenges EPA’s decision not to update the PM NAAQS.
 The group argues that EPA rushed its decision to not update the NAAQS, despite the scientific consensus of the danger of the current PM standards.
 American Lung Association v.
 EPA, No. 21-01027 (D.C.
 Cir.).